ZentaChain/Zentamesh/README.md

-# Zentamesh-rust
+# Zentameshnet-rust
 Registration of the Zentanodes in the Zentanetwork.
-People who own a node will be able to register their z-nodes within the blockchain for the monetary rewards.
+Zentanode owners will be able to register their Z-nodes within the network for the monetary rewards.

 ---